 This is another practice that pays enormous dividends if you do it regularly.
 Getting stuck is a horrible feeling, so let your body help you to find freedom again.

-You don’t need a particular room or a particular time, or special equipment.
+You don’t need a particular room, time, or special equipment.
 At moments throughout the day, catch your racing monkey mind, and bring it gently back to the present.
 Feel all your senses: the air on your face, the smell of the green grass, the sound of your breathing.
 All that matters in the world are at that moment.

 At HorseBack UK, we often start courses with meditation for horses and veterans.
 And it is based on this profound but simple idea of being present.
 If you can make that a habit, you will start to see changes more quickly than you might imagine.